skasinos/RP1RK4/README.md

 [2] Giaralis, A. and Kougioumtzoglou, I. [A stochastic dynamics approach for response spectrum analysis of bilinear systems using time-dependent equivalent linear properties](http://hdl.handle.net/2429/53408).
 Proceedings of the 12th International Conference on Applications of Statistics and Probability in Civil Engineering, 2015.

+[3] Atkinson, K. An introduction to numerical analysis.
+John Wiley & Sons, 2008.